ncbi/vadr/documentation/annotate.md

 ## Information on `v-annotate.pl` alerts <a name="alerts"></a>

-To see a table with information on alerts, use the `v-annotate.pl --alt_list` option, like this:
+To see a table with information on alerts, use the `--alt_list` option, like this:

 ```
 v-annotate.pl --alt_list